stevenniu9527/go-curator/README.md

 # What is Curator?

-Curator n ˈkyoor͝ˌātər: a keeper or custodian of a museum or other collection - A ZooKeeper Keeper.
+Curator is a keeper or custodian of a museum or other collection - A ZooKeeper Keeper.

 ![curator](http://curator.apache.org/images/ph-quote.png "Patrick Hunt Quote")